Guest Posts

 • 0

-When asked if he wants a piston ring set with moly, chrome, or cast iron faced top compression rings the mechanic often returns the question to the jobber salesman by saying, &#;What should I use?&#;
+A common question mechanics face when selecting a piston ring set is whether to choose one with moly, chrome, or cast iron faced top compression rings.
+Often, they turn the question back to the vendor by asking, 'What should I use?'

 Comments